kodecocodes/english-style-guide/README.md

 **Swift**

 **terminal**
-OS X includes a terminal emulator program called _Terminal_.
+macOS includes a terminal emulator program called _Terminal_.
 Generally speaking, use lowercase _terminal_ unless you omit the article:

 _Correct:_ close the terminal
 _Correct:_ open a terminal window